couchbase/couchbase-lite-core/docs/P2P.md

 The API is currently available only in C++, because in C form it would be awkward and a lot more complicated; the only platform that would require C (.NET) is not supported in this release.

-The API consists of four classes (one of which isn't really a class) in the header `c4PeerDiscovery.hh`:
+The API consists of four classes in the header `c4PeerDiscovery.hh`:

-- `C4PeerDiscovery`, just a namespace for static methods.
-This is the top-level interface to start and stop peer discovery and publishing.
+- `C4PeerDiscovery`, which manages peer discovery and publishing.
 - `C4PeerDiscovery::Observer`, an abstract interface that delivers notifications about changes in status, peers coming online or going offline, and incoming connections.
 - `C4PeerDiscoveryProvider`, an abstract class that's subclassed by platform-specific code providing an implementation of peer discovery, usually for a single protocol.
 - `C4Peer`, which represents a single peer found by a provider.